ekohilas/args-amazing-or-approaching/pycon-us-2024-lightning/slides.md

 )
 ```

-Where 1, 2, and 3 were previously for height, width, and rotation
+where 1, 2, and 3 were previously for height, width, and rotation

 ------
 ```python [12]